uf2020/ccxt/Manual.md

 var_dump (new \ccxt\okcoinusd ()); // PHP
 ```

-In Python and PHP all API methods are synchronous.
+## Synchronous vs Asynchronous Calls

 In JavaScript all methods are asynchronous and return Promises that resolve with a decoded JSON object.
 Therefore there are two styles for JavaScript code structuring – callbacks and async/await.

 ```JavaScript
 // JavaScript